tansudasli/spark-sandbox/README.md

 # spark-sandbox

+for a brief introduction to [streams](https://github.com/tansudasli/spark-sandbox/wiki/Streaming-Fundamentals)<br>

+## How to run spark

 spark can be run in many ways.
 I did on AWS EMR, Dataproc on GCP, Computing Instance on GCP and Serverless Databricks.

 - [x] standalone, on GCP<br>